12 Property Management Mistakes to Avoid

 How Many Errors Could You Possibly Make?

 There are hundreds of errors made daily and a lot of reasons why you or your staff made them.
-However, learning from those mistakes means taking a step back for a broader view.
+However, to learn from those mistakes means taking a step back for a broader view, and perhaps re-examine our assumptions.

 All Activities Should Support Service